 - Add or remove drugs from the Drug List.
 New drugs become available, including new generic drugs.
 Perhaps the government has given approval to a new use for an existing drug.
-Sometimes, a drug gets recalled, and we decide not to cover it.
-Or we might remove a drug from the list because it has been found to be ineffective. - Move a drug to a higher or lower cost-sharing tier - Add or remove a restriction on coverage for a drug (for more information about restrictions to coverage, see Section 4 in this chapter). - Replace a brand-name drug with a generic drug.
+Sometimes, a drug gets recalled and we decide not to cover it.
+Or we might remove a drug from the list because it has been found to be ineffective. - Add or remove a restriction on coverage for a drug (for more information about restrictions to coverage, see Section 4 in this chapter). - Replace a brand-name drug with a generic drug.